WallachianMihai/Spatial_Acceleration_Structure_SD/README.md

 Using C++ 17

-Written using the OLC::PixelGameEngine 2.0
+Written using the OLC::PixelGameEngine 2.0, in Visual Studio.